drs-p/echec/README.md

 Installation
 ------------

-Echec should work with any supported version of Python.
+Echec should work with any officially supported version of Python.
-It just *may* work with older versions (probably >= 3.6) as well, though this is neither tested nor supported.
+It just *may* work with older versions (probably >= 3.6) as well, though this is not tested.
 Echec also requires sympy and gmpy2.

 The easiest way to install echec is to use pip to install either the source distribution or the wheel: